Dimension 1 - Social Strategy

 1.A.2.1 The provider has at least one measurable indicator for each social goal

-To hold itself accountable to its social goals, the provider must collect data to monitor its performance relative to those goals..
+To hold itself accountable to its social goals, the provider must collect specific quantitative and qualitative data, including client output and outcome data, to monitor its performance relative to those goals.

 Scoring guidance

-- Score “partially” if the provider has defined an indicator for some but not all of the benefits that it seeks to create.
+• Score “partially” if the provider has defined at least one smart indicator for some but not all of its targets that specify some, but not all, of its social goals that it seeks to achieve.

-- Score “no” if the provider has not defined any indicators to use to check its performance relative to its social goals.
+• Score “no” if the provider has not defined any smart indicators for its social targets and goals and/or has defined only vague indicators to track progress toward its social goals.

-- Note: For consistency, if the provider scores no for Essential Practice 1A1, meaning it does not define its social goals, then it should also score no for EP 1A2.
+• Note: For consistency, if the provider scores no for EP 1A1, meaning it does not define its social goals, then it should also score no for EP 1A2.

 Sources of information